Marguerite Woung-Chapman is an independent corporate director and experienced C-Suite leader.

-Prior to joining EGC, she was Senior Vice President of Land Administration/CAD, General Counsel and Corporate Secretary of EP Energy Corporation – an oil and natural gas producer in some of the fastest growing unconventional resource areas in the United States at that time.
+Prior to joining EGC, she was Senior Vice President of Land Administration/CAD, General Counsel and Corporate Secretary of EP Energy Corporation – an independent oil and natural gas producer.
 Ms. Woung-Chapman was a member of the executive committee responsible for EP Energy’s strategic direction and management.
-This same leadership team effectuated the acquisition by private equity firms of the former oil and gas E&P assets of El Paso Corporation for approximately $7.15 billion dollars in 2012, created a new standalone private company from those assets and then took that company public in 2014 as EP Energy.
+This same leadership team effectuated the acquisition by private equity firms of the former oil and gas E&P assets of El Paso Corporation for approximately $7.15 billion dollars in 2012, created a new standalone private company from those assets and then took that company public in 2014.

 Ms. Woung-Chapman served as Vice President – Legal Shared Services and Corporate Secretary of El Paso Corporation prior to joining EP Energy.
 El Paso was a NYSE-listed, Fortune 100 international energy company until its merger with Kinder Morgan.
 At El Paso, Ms. Woung-Chapman had overall responsibility for corporate law, litigation, environmental law and employment law matters.
 In this role, she also served as a member of the Board of Directors for several domestic and international El Paso subsidiaries, with overall responsibility for maintaining their corporate existence and regulatory compliance.
 She was the chief governance advisor to the Board of Directors of El Paso as well as for the Board of Directors of its NYSE-listed master limited partnership, El Paso Pipeline Partners, L.P.
 Prior to entering into the energy industry, Ms. Woung-Chapman started her career as an attorney at the former law firm of Arter & Hadden.